All Products

 • Default value: 230 minutes.

-• Value range: This is a system-level configuration and cannot be modified.
+• Value range: This is a system-level configuration and cannot be changed.

-The PushConsumer consumption timeout is controlled by the ApsaraMQ for RocketMQ server.
+The PushConsumer consumption timeout is controlled by the ApsaraMQ for RocketMQ server side.

-If a message is not processed within the timeout period, the system considers the consumption to have failed and retries delivery.
-This may result in a small number of duplicate messages.
+If a message is not processed within the timeout period, the system forcibly marks the consumption as failed and retries.
+This may cause a small number of duplicate messages.

 PushConsumer local cache